Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Introduction

 \section{Introduction}

-Training policies in large multi-agent systems is notoriously difficult: RL-based methods rely on high-variance, trajectory-based sampling and therefore scale poorly as the number of agents grows \cite{cui_survey_2022, matignon_independent_2012, Daskalakis2009}.
-But, in many large population systems, such as financial markets, traffic control and communication networks \cite{cardaliaguet_mean_2017, yang_learning_2018, cabannes_solving_2021}, individuals only respond to the aggregate behaviour of other agents.
-As a motivating example, an agent might care about the price of a stock, which is determined by the rest of the population, but not whether a certain individual has decided to buy or sell that stock.
-Moreover, in such large population systems, individual randomness or \textit{idiosyncratic noise} marginalises out at the macroscopic level.
-At such a scale, the system's evolution is well defined by deterministic \textit{population} dynamics, with uncertainty entering only through \textit{common noise}--- aggregate shocks that affect the entire population simultaneously.
+Training policies in large multi-agent systems is notoriously difficult: Multi-Agent Reinforcement Learning (MARL) based methods rely on high-variance, trajectory-based sampling and therefore scale poorly as the number of agents grows \cite{daskalakis2009complexity, matignon2012independent, cui2022survey}.
+But in many large population systems, such as financial markets, traffic control and communication networks, individuals only respond to the population-level distribution of other agents, rather than their individual identities \cite{cardaliaguet2017learning, yang2017learning, cabannes2021solving}.
+As a motivating example, a rational investor responds to the price of an asset determined by the rest of the population more than to the isolated decisions of another trader.

-Hence, assuming all agents have the same state-conditioned objective, reward, transition and observation models, the analysis of a large population game can be reduced to the interaction between a \textit{stand-in agent} with policy $\pi$ and the \textit{population distribution}, or \textit{mean-field} $\mu_t$, over all \textit{individual states} $\mathcal{S}$.
-The Markov state of the system is the \textit{aggregate state} $(\mu_t, z_t)$, where $z_t$ represents the \textit{common noise}.
-Such \textit{Mean-Field Games} (MFGs) \cite{Lasry2007, Huang2006} have found applications in numerous areas such as epidemic control, communications, energy networks, finance, and macroeconomics, \cite{elie_contact_2020, alasseur_extended_2019, yang_mean_2018, cardaliaguet_learning_2015, Moll2025}.
+Hence, assuming all agents have the same state-conditioned objective, reward, transition and observation models, analysis can be reduced to the interaction between a \textit{stand-in agent} with policy $\pi$ and the \textit{population distribution}, or \textit{mean-field} $\mu_t$ over the individual state space $\mathcal{S}$.
+Such \textit{Mean-Field Games} (MFGs) \cite{lasry2007mean, huang2006large} have found applications in epidemiology, communication systems, energy networks, finance, and macroeconomics \cite{elie2020contact, alasseur2020extended, yang2017mean, cardaliaguet2017learning, moll2026trouble}.

-Unlike fully sample-based Reinforcement Learning (RL), \textit{Hybrid Structural Methods} (HSMs) \cite{Han2022, yang_structural_2025} leverage the fact that individual transition dynamics $\mathcal{T}(s_{t+1} \mid s_t, a_t, \mu_t, z_t)$ are known, either by assumption or inferred at the population level, and that the individual state space is computationally tractable in many applications.
-The benefits are twofold.
-Firstly, this allows computing the \textit{analytic mean-field update}--- the mean-field update found by marginalising individual transition dynamics.
-Secondly, it allows policy optimisation to use exact expectations over individual dynamics, substantially reducing variance as now only the common noise is sampled.